What is Shizenha-Kintsugi®?

 Artifacts excavated from the Kusado Sengen-cho Site

-Furthermore, “maki-e,” a decorative Urushi technique introduced to the Japan during the Nara period, developed uniquely in Japan.
+Furthermore, “maki-e,” a decorative urushi technique introduced to Japan during the Nara period, developed uniquely in Japan.

 Spiritual Roots